Bye, Bye Blackheads!

 Can I Remove Blackheads Myself?

 Extremely stubborn blackheads can be removed, but only by gently squeezing them out of the pore.
-Using a comedone extractor and light-handed squeezing can help a great deal.
+Using a comedone extractor (a tool which helps extract blackheads without having to use your fingers) and light-handed squeezing can help a great deal.

 Follow these steps for gentle, at-home blackhead extraction: